 K-1 fiancé visa:

-- The couple must have met in person within the past two years, unless certain exceptional circumstances apply.
+- The couple must have met in person within the past two years (exceptions apply for reasons related to culture, religion, or hardship).

-- Both the petitioner and beneficiary must be legally free to marry and intend to marry within 90 days of the beneficiary's entry into the U.S.
+- Both the U.S. citizen petitioner and the foreign fiancé must be legally free to marry and intend to marry within 90 days of the fiancé's entry into the United States.

 K-3 visa: